pokeyjess/Sports_Complex_Database/README.md

 # Sports Complex Database

 This is a practice MySQL database utilizing lessons in the book "Learn SQL in One Day" by Jamie Chan.
-It covers database design and creation, inserting data, queries, views, triggers and stored procedures and variables.
+It covers database design and creation, inserting data, queries, views, triggers and stored procedures and functions.

 From the book: